You are here

 Transcripts and assessments will only be reviewed for those who have submitted a General Membership application.
 Coursework reviews will not be completed for those who have not submitted a membership application.

 For a course to meet the requirement, the applicant must have achieved a grade of C+ or 65% in the required course.
+If you completed a course where no grade was issued, you cannot be provided credit for the CPHR coursework requirement.

 - Applicants are approved as General members and become Associate Members when the required coursework is completed.